TamarAzriel/DBProject_5786_3020_9397/README.md

 # 📘 Project Report

-This project is a comprehensive **Infrastructure and Maintenance Management System** for the luxury "ASTREA" Hotel.
+This project is a comprehensive **Infrastructure and Maintenance Management System** for Hotel.
 It was developed as a core component of the Database Systems course to manage high-end technical operations.

 # 🧑‍💻 Authors
 * **Tamar Azriel**